mgrassho/SAPBTP_MBT_Basic/README.md

 public void beforeSave(EntityValue entityValue)
 ```

 In this method, you can provide your custom code that will be executed whenever a Customer record will be created or updated.
-There are other methods to let you customize the serivce behavior.
+There are other methods to let you customize the service behavior.

 The service should run locally on <http://localhost:8080>.
 So let us test the service now.

 And please ignore the license check in the terminal.
-During developemnt, MBT is license free.
+During development, MBT is license free.
 For production through, you need a license.

 ## Task 4 - Test the Service